 The canyon is made up of vibrant red and yellow rock formations, which were once used as a meeting place by the indigenous Gubbi Gubbi people.
 It is said it was a secret meeting place for women of the tribe.

 You can hike up to the top of the canyon and get incredible views of the Teawah Beach below.

 At the end of Teewah Beach is Double Island Point, and we timed our stop perfectly to coincide with a lunch break.

-We parked our car at the bottom and did the two-kilometre walk up the headland to the lighthouse, which offered spectacular ocean and beach views over Teewah Beach and all the way to Fraser Island.
+We parked our car at the bottom and did the two-kilometre walk up the headland to the Double Island Point Lighthouse, which offered spectacular ocean and beach views over Teewah Beach and all the way to the Fraser Coast.

 If you don’t do lunch here, at least take a bottle of water on the walk, especially in the summer months!
-And keep your eyes peeled for dolphins surfing the waves – Double Island point is a famous surfing spot.
+And keep your eyes peeled for a pod of dolphins surfing the waves.

-And of course, look out for those migrating whales in season!
+And of course, look out for those migrating whales in season (July – November)!